LINE EDITING

 FREQUENTLY ASKED QUESTIONS

 My rates are based on the suggested hourly rates put forth by the Chartered Institute of Editing and Proofreading, and are competitive.
-However, each project is unique, so I prefer to give an estimate by doing a free 1000-word sample.
+You can get a rough estimate of how much it could cost based on your word count on my pricing page.
+I offer payment plans and a discount for books over 100k words.

 It’s better to send your whole manuscript so I can get a full picture of your manuscript’s needs.
 On top of that, sometimes line edits require more context, so having the full manuscript lets me know if the next scene needs this one to build some suspense, for example.